Knox Law and Knox Law Public Strategies are pleased to announce the launch of a comprehensive Opportunity Zone and Fund consulting practice.

 Our team is prepared to help you through this process and is available to assist on a national basis.

 Timothy S. Wachter is the Firm’s lead for Knox Law Public Strategies.
 He is a member of the Government Practice and Business & Tax Groups and regularly advises clients on highly complex matters involving business and government.
+He was recently named to the list of Top 25 Attorney Influencers of 2020 by Opportunity Zone Magazine.
+He is one of only two attorneys selected from Pennsylvania.
 Follow him on Twitter @twachter or @KnoxLawPublicStrategies.

 William B. Helbling focuses his practice on business & tax law, and has experience representing investors in FINRA Arbitration at the Securities Arbitration Clinic.
 He provides tax support for Knox Law Opportunity Zones.